 FINIS engineers equipment to help athletes improve technique and get more out of training.

-Sounds awesome, and they are, but many swimmers opt for more conventional paddles because they don’t get the design and what it offers.
-The lack of a strap is in fact it’s secret weapon.
+The Agility Paddle is nothing short of genius, it even received a Reddot Design Award, but many swimmers opt for more conventional paddles because they don’t get the design and what it offers.
+The lack of a strap is it’s secret weapon.
 Keeping the paddle in place means maintaining perfect technique every time you train.

 If you find ocean swimming daunting, try using fins for extra flotation and a snorkel so there is air on tap while you build your confidence.
 Breathing in choppy water can be hard to adjust to and the Original Swimmers Snorkel will help remove some of that stress while you get the feel for swimming in different conditions.